* SEC fiscal 2012 budget up 28 pct under Obama plan

 By Sarah N. Lynch and Christopher Doering

-WASHINGTON, Feb 14 (Reuters) - The White House proposed on Monday large funding increases for U.S. market regulators, a move likely to come under fire from Republicans who oppose key provisions in the Dodd-Frank financial reform law.
+WASHINGTON, Feb 14 (Reuters) - The White House proposed on Monday large funding increases for U.S. market regulators, a move already coming under fire from Republicans who oppose key provisions in the Dodd-Frank financial reform law.

-The Obama administration’s fiscal 2012 budget proposes giving the Securities and Exchange Commission a 28 percent funding increase to $1.427 billion compared to fiscal year 2010 actual spending levels.
+The Obama administration’s fiscal 2012 budget proposes giving the Securities and Exchange Commission a 28 percent funding increase to $1.427 billion compared to fiscal 2010’s actual spending levels.
+That includes an additional $20 million the SEC could spend out of a new emergency account that would be funded by registration fees.

 The Commodity Futures Trading Commission would see an 82 percent spending jump to $308 million, but $117 million of that total would be offset through a user fee on financial firms that is unlikely to draw support in Congress.